-Besides stews, Persian kabob is a staple of in Persian cuisine.
-This page is your one-stop resource for kabob supplies, recipes, and side dishes to serve with Persian kabob.
+Besides stews, Persian kebab is a staple of in Persian cuisine.
+This page is your one-stop resource for kebab supplies, recipes, and side dishes to serve with Persian kabob.

 Cooking up meat on a skewer is not a new concept.
 But kabobs have certainly evolved and have taken over many home barbecues.
 Persian kabob recipes, like the rest of Persian cuisine, are not super complicated.
 But they are full of flavor and that is thanks to its preparation and marinades.

-Marinades vary on the type of meat you are using, so chicken kabob marinade (for joojeh kabob) is different from the filet marinade (for kabob barg).
-And Persian ground beef kabob (kabob koobideh) has no marinade at all.
+Marinades vary on the type of meat you are using, so chicken kabob marinade (for joojeh kebab) is different from the filet marinade (for kebab barg).
+And Persian ground beef kabob (kebab koobideh) has no marinade at all.

 All Persian kabobs are cooked directly over fire not over a grate.
 The meat never touches a grate or pan when grilled, this way it has direct contact with the heat.
 The skewers lie directly across the grill, so make sure your skewers are long enough!

 Once on the skewers, the kabob is typically cooked over hot coals and not over a the hot grill grate.
+Stainless grills like this are very typically used to grill kebab.
 So remove the grate and place the skewers of kabob directly over the coals.